Suzuki Splash Common Problems and Solutions

 Problem:

 The rear suspension struts are prone to failure on the Splash.
-If you can hear a knocking noise coming from the rear suspension as you are driving, this is caused by faulty suspension struts.
+If you hear a knocking noise coming from the rear suspension while driving, this is caused by faulty suspension struts.

 Solution:

-You will need to fit replacement suspension struts, in order to solve the issue.
-Watch the video below, for an idea on how to replace the suspension struts:
+You will need to fit replacement suspension struts to resolve the issue.
+Watch the video below for guidance on how to replace the suspension struts:

 Difficulty level